madskjeldgaard/awesome-supercollider/readme.md

  - [Ease](https://github.com/redFrik/Ease) - Easing and tweening classes for scserver and sclang.
 Ported from the Cinder C++ framework - original equations by Robert Penner

 ### Immersive audio

+#### Ambisonics
 - [The Ambisonic Toolkit](https://github.com/ambisonictoolkit/atk-sc3) - Toolkit for working with spatial sound in the ambisonic domain
+- [StereoDecoders](https://github.com/madskjeldgaard/stereodecoders) - Persistent and easy to use stereo decoders for the ATK.
+- [BinauralDecoders](https://github.com/madskjeldgaard/binauraldecoders) - Persistent and easy to use binaural decoders for the ambisonic toolkit.
+- [TeensyHeadTracker.quark](https://github.com/notam02/TeensyHeadTracker.quark) - a convenient interface that makes it easy to use the TeensyHeadTracker, a DIY head tracker for 3D audio production.

 ### FX
 - [Bandsplitter.quark](https://github.com/scztt/BandSplitter.quark) - A great set of filters that will split your audio into multiple components